MusabDev/javascript-timer/README.md

 # JavaScript Timer App

 This is a JavaScript Timer App.
-Using this app you can use timer easily.
+Using this app you can use the timer easily.

 ## Screenshots